Festival Fun for the Whole Family!

 Using a combination of hand-cut metal objects, driftwood, and other accoutrements, we will assemble a wind chime to charm the birds.
 If people have needle nose pliers they can lend and bring along, that would be appreciated.
 From 5 years old to 85, everyone will enjoy this craft.
 There will be paint, paper-mâché, and beads to upcycle your wind chime.
 No two will be alike.

-Two of Winnipeg's favourite family performers are back at the festival to entertain kids, and of course, kids at heart under the big top with three 20-minute shows (at 1:00 pm, 2:20 pm, and 5:00 pm) featuring oodles of laughter, storytelling, singing, and interactive fun!
+Rural Manitoba's favourite family performers are back at the festival to entertain kids, and of course, kids at heart under the big top with three 15-minute shows (at 1:00 pm, 2:15 pm, and 3:30 pm) featuring oodles of laughter, dancing, storytelling, singing, and interactive fun!

 Simply grab a hula hoop if you see one, and move your body during any type of music during the festival program!

 Open Jam Stage in Red Barn (select times between performances)

 Take part in the open jam sessions, which allow musicians of all skill levels to share, connect, and create together!
 Hop in and join these rotational jam sessions to perform your new or original material in front of a supportive audience (with other musicians to back you up)!
 Or, you can also sing along, play the spoons, or sit back and enjoy a variety of emerging and established talent.